Rdatatable/data.table/README.md

   27. Rolling joins with `-Inf` and `Inf` are handled properly.
 Closes [#1007](https://github.com/Rdatatable/data.table/issues/1007).
 Thanks to @tdhock for filing [#1006](https://github.com/Rdatatable/data.table/issues/1006) which lead to the discovery of this issue.

+  28. Overlapping range joins with `-Inf` and `Inf` and 0.0 in them are handled properly now.
+Closes [#1006](https://github.com/Rdatatable/data.table/issues/1006).
+Thanks to @tdhock for filing the issue with a nice reproducible example.

 #### NOTES

   1. Clearer explanation of what `duplicated()` does (borrowed from base).
 Thanks to @matthieugomez for pointing out.
 Closes [#872](https://github.com/Rdatatable/data.table/issues/872).